-New York State General Municipal Law §219(d) requires the Village to contribute an actuarially determined contribution on an annual basis.
-The actuarially determined contribution shall be appropriated annually by the Village.
+New York State General Municipal Law §219(d) requires the Village to engage an actuary to determine the annual amount required to be contributed to the Trust Fund.
+This amount is appropriated and contributed annually by the Village.

 Trust Assets